syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ![](/js/Diagram/Interaction_images/Interaction_img1.png)

-The diagram client side event [selectionChange](/api/js/ejdiagram#events:selectionchange "selectionChange") gets triggered when a selection is changed in diagram.
+* Once you wish to select the diagram elements, you can use the below events to do your customization.
+* When we select/unselect a diagram elements, the [selectionChange](/api/js/ejdiagram#events:selectionchange "selectionChange") event gets triggered.
-The diagram client side event [click](/api/js/ejdiagram#events:click "click") gets triggered when we click on elements/model in the diagram.
-This event triggers even when the node/connector constraints is disabled.
+* When we click on elements/model in the diagram, the [click](/api/js/ejdiagram#events:click "click") event gets triggered.
+This event triggers even when the diagram is static.
-The diagram client side event [itemClick](/api/js/ejdiagram#events:itemclick "itemClick") gets triggered only when we click on diagram elements in the diagram.
+* Like click event, the [itemClick](/api/js/ejdiagram#events:itemclick "itemClick") event gets triggered only when we click on diagram elements.

 ### Selecting a group